curiousest/curiousest.github.io/_posts/2017-04-20-comparing-air-pollution-indexes.md

 modified_time: '2017-04-20T15:22:00.001-05:00'
 ---

 [There are a lot of air pollution indexes](#there-are-a-lot-of-air-pollution-indexes).
 One governing body often has multiple air quality indexes because [air quality over time is hard to express](#air-quality-over-time-is-hard-to-express) and [indexes can use different combinations of particles](#indexes-can-use-different-combinations-of-particles).
-Since there are so many factors to decide on how to make an air quality index, it's difficult to compare the air pollution indexes of different governing bodies.
+Since there are so many factors that make up an air quality index, it's difficult to compare the air pollution indexes of different governing bodies.
 Nevertheless, [here is a best-effort comparison of some air pollution indexes](#comparison-of-air-pollution-indexes).

-# There are a lot of air pollution indexes
+## There are a lot of air pollution indexes

 There are ten major government bodies represented in [this wikipedia air pollution article, as of April 2017](https://en.wikipedia.org/wiki/Air_quality_index#Indices_by_location), each with their own set of air quality indexes.
 There is such a variety because: